Bkwan27/CS188Project/README.md

 PPO training code, reward function, and evaluation is in the PPO branch.
 Dense reward function for PPO is under PPO branch in env.py.
 Training code for lift task PPO is under PPO branch in main.py.
 Training code for door task PPO is under PPO branch in door_main.py.

-If you want to evaluate your trained RL algorithm run python eval.py.
+If you want to evaluate your trained RL algorithm replace the zip file in model.save in eval.py with the one you want to evaluate and run "python eval.py".